This is the final brief I will be allowed to file

 dismissed mem., 5 F.3d 1500 (11th Cir.
 1993).
 In our view, however, the

-district court erroneously applied the indecency standard
+district court erroneously applied the indecency standard in that

 case....
 Even if the material at issue in the Gastfreund [the attorney